 See SSL VPN with LDAP user authentication for more information.

-Enabling the Do not Warn Invalid Server Certificate option disables the certificate warning message, potentially allowing users to accidentally connect to untrusted servers.
+Enabling the Do not Warn Invalid Server Certificate option on the client disables the certificate warning message, potentially allowing users to accidentally connect to untrusted servers.
 Disabling invalid server certificate warnings is not recommended.

-Two factor authentication (2FA) ensures that the end-user is who they claim to be by requiring a both a piece of information that the user knows, and an asset that the user has.
-FortiToken is typically used as the second factor.
+Multi-factor authentication (MFA) ensures that the end-user is who they claim to be by requiring at least two factors - a piece of information that the user knows (password), and an asset that the user has (OTP).
+A third factor, something a user is (fingerprint or face), may be enabled as well.
+FortiToken Mobile is typically used for MFA.

 FortiGate comes with two free FortiTokens, and more can be purchased from the FortiToken Mobile iOS app or through Fortinet partners.